 Control certificate functions#

-• Control Barrier Functions (CBF) to certify safety
+• Control Barrier Functions (CBFs): Used to certify that safety constraints can be maintained throughout the system’s evolution.

-The term certificate is used in the literature, particularly in formal methods and control theory contexts, where such functions are interpreted as evidence that a control policy exists to guarantee a certain property.
+The term certificate comes from control theory and formal methods, where such functions serve as mathematical evidence that a suitable control policy exists to ensure a desired property, such as stability or safety.

 Type